Catholic Charities Connections

 Thank you to the amazing volunteers from the Chrysler Proving Grounds!

 It is truly a blessing for all of us at Catholic Charities to have the help of the wonderful volunteers from Advanced Emission Team at Chrysler Proving Grounds.
-These wonderful, hard-working volunteers were able to complete a great deal of the maintenance needed on our Lenawee Child Advocacy Center.
+These talented, hard-working volunteers were able to complete a great deal of the maintenance needed on our Lenawee Child Advocacy Center.
 They made upgrades to the interior and exterior of the facility.
-We couldn’t do without their dedication to our agency and the support they provide with their labor each year during their service efforts.
+We are so grateful for their dedication to our agency and special skills they provide each year during their service efforts.
+In 2016, they helped with remodeling our new Francis Street offices in Jackson and have patched, repaired, and painted several of our facilities over the years.

-Watch for the Grand Opening of our Lenawee County Child Advocacy Center this summer!
+Watch for the Grand Opening of our Lenawee County Child Advocacy Center this fall!